Steward

 This section should be concise enough to scan and specific enough to trigger follow-up.

-The source trail matters
+The invoice trail matters

 Practical checklist

-Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a packet.
+Use this as the next-action pass before opening a spreadsheet, forwarding another invoice, or generating a maintenance report.

 Property summary.